Carrots Are Orange

 The Butterfly

-The fact this book is based on a real-life experience makes it all the more powerful.
+This book is based on a real-life experience makes it all the more powerful.
 Two young girls find themselves in an unlikely situation, secretly meeting and building a friendship full of meaning, full of hope, and unconditional love.

 Pure and lovely.
 A story that teaches about friendship and being strong in life’s most difficult circumstances.